ab-dragon/witchcraft_scripts/README.md

 # motivation
 Forget to select "Delete source branch when merge request is accepted" and "Squash commits when merge request is accepted" on your MRs?
 Forgot to tag the MR with a label?
-Your MR reviewer has noticed that your MR title does not follow the naming convention, and you have change it?
+Your MR reviewer has noticed that your MR title does not follow the naming convention, and you have to change it?
 Now imagine having to go back to all your MRs (in the complex merge) and make those corrections?
 Even worse, any change will rerun the MR, so putting even more pressure on CI resoures and time.
 During critical situations where you have to get your MR out quickly, this could delay the delivery.